cascadiaquakes/cores2code/intro.md

 ## 👩‍🔬 Who Is This For?

 This book is intended for undergraduate students in Earth Sciences with little or no prior coding experience.
-All examples are grounded in real data collected during the program, making your learning experience as relevant and hands-on as possible.
+The capstone example is grounded in real data collected during the program, making your learning experience as relevant and hands-on as possible.

 ---